leftbezero/pyomegle2021/README.md

 Then execute user.py

     $ python3 pyomegle2021/pyomegle2021/user.py
+it will start a conversation with stranger to start a new conversation just type 'next' on the terminal to disconnect from omegle type 'exit' on the terminal
 # Greeting
 The script will send a first message with 'Hola', to greeting, you can modife or delete this greeting